pmem/pmemkv/README.md

 To use a different installation directory from the default (`/usr/local/lib`), edit `make_config.mk` to change the `INSTALL_DIR` variable accordingly.

+**Building with cmake**

+Alternatively `cmake` can be used to build the shared library.
+This uses the version of NVML installed on the system, but downloads other dependencies.

 <a name="sample_code"/>